elixir-europe/rdmkit/pages/contribute/github_way.md

 4. Discuss your idea with the editors through comments in the issues.
 You will be notified when others comment on your issues.
 Read the comments and write your opinion/questions/answers on "Leave a comment" box and click on the green "comment" button on the right.
 5. You can always find back your opened issue in the [issue section](https://github.com/elixir-europe/rdm-toolkit/issues) of our Github repo.

+{% include tip.html content="You can also get to the [RDM toolkit repo](https://github.com/elixir-europe/rdm-toolkit) on Github using the 'GitHub' link in the header of this site" %}

 ### Write your content and make a pull request

 1. When you and the editors have agreed on the type of contribution, you can go to the page you want to edit on the website and click on "Edit me" pencil icon :pencil:, shown next to the page title.
 OR if you were looking to add new content and require a new page,the editors will provide you the link to the page via comments in the issue you created.
 The page will come with a predefined template based on the kind of content you want to contribute.